genes-and-health/TRE-documentation-v3/docs/using-the-tre/folder-and-bucket-structure.md

 The admin team will review data-out requests, and either place the data in `green` (for specific users to download, short term) or `library-green` (long term availability for all users to download).

-!!! warning "Data in `green`
+!!! warning "Data in `green`"
     Data in each sandbox's `green` will be deleted approximately 1 week after creation. `green` is not intended for long term storage, only data transfer/download.

 #### The `consortiumpriorityperiod-library-green` bucket

-!!! info "Identifying `consortiumpriorityperiod-library-green`
+!!! info "Identifying `consortiumpriorityperiod-library-green`"
     * Specificity: restricted sandboxes
     * VM directory: `/genesandhealth/consortiumpriorityperiod-library-green/`
     * URL: `gs://qmul-sandbox-production-library-consortiumpriorityperiod-green`